ryantoddgarza/ryantoddgarza/src/pages/posts/the-ashtanga-of-patanjali/index.md

 _Prāṇa_ is a word that has no definitive equivalent in English.
 It can be conceptualized as "the infinite and omnipresent manifesting power or energy in the universe."
 In a dualistic framework, it is the counterpart to _ākāśa_—the infinite, omnipresent material of the universe.

 > Āsana is prāṇāyāma when done correctly.
-If you cheat in āsana, then prāṇāyāma will cause lots of anxiety.
+If you cheat in āsana, then prāṇāyāma will cause lots of anxiety. <cite>Noah Williams</cite>
-> <cite>— Noah Williams</cite>

 On February 10, 2020, I spoke with my teacher Noah Williams about the best time to do _prāṇāyāma_.
 Noah said that Guruji taught to wait 20 minutes after _āsana_—no sooner—and that _prāṇāyāma_ is only to be practiced during Brahma Muhūrta—approximately one and a half hours before sunrise when the air is coolest and most oxygenated since the trees and plants “exhale” at this time.
 Noah added that _prāṇāyāma_ before _āsana_ is also an option.
 When I asked if he teaches prāṇāyāma, Noah responded that he makes people practice 20 years of _āsana_ before teaching _prāṇāyāma_.
 After 30 years it can become a focus and after 40 years it can take priority over _āsana_.
 For the first 40 years, _āsana_ should be priority.
 He said, “Āsana _is_ prāṇāyāma when done correctly.
 If you cheat in āsana, then prāṇāyāma will cause lots of anxiety.”